danielweinmann/catarse_lbm_gift_cards/README.md

     $ bundle

-Replace the content of test/dummy/config/boot.rb by this:
+Replace the content of test/dummy/config/boot.rb with this:

     require 'rubygems'
     gemfile = File.expand_path('../../../../Gemfile', __FILE__)